aisiwonhae29/PMP/phone/android_studio/class/webView.md

 - used to display web pages or HTML content within an Android app. (embed web browser inside your app)

+- It's part of the 'android.webkit' package and allows you to embed web pages, load HTML content, display web resources ...

 ### function indicates

 - webView.setWebViewClient(new WebViewClient());  // 새 창 띄우기 않기